Shigaraki train disaster: Accident

-The Onotani Signal Station (小野谷信号場, Onotani Shingōjō) was the only point on the single-track line where two trains can safely pass, but the JR West train had already gone past that signal station, as it was given a green signal despite the approaching SKR train.
-The signal station has been deactivated since the disaster.
+Onotani Signal Station was the only point on the single-track line where two trains could safely pass, but the JR West train passed through Onotani at 10:31, as it was given a green signal despite the approaching SKR train.
+A safety device installed in case trains passed a signal at danger should have detected the departure of the SKR train and set the southbound signals at Onotani to red, but it failed to operate.